 It sounds like a simple question: Is my biologic drug working or not?
 Like a lot of things with rheumatoid arthritis (RA) though, there's not always an easy answer.

 Part of what makes it hard is that for 1 in 3 people, the first biologic you try may not work.
 And when it does, it can take months before it really kicks in and you see what it can do.

 Plus, the idea of what it means to work or not work isn't black and white.
-For some people, it means their symptoms stop, which is called remission.
+For some people, it means their symptoms stop.
 For others, it means they get fewer flares or their symptoms aren't as strong.

 That's why it helps to know some signs that you can keep an eye out for.
 They may not tell you for sure that you need a new treatment, but if you notice them, it's a good time to talk to your doctor.

 Your symptoms don't improve, or they get worse.

 It can take up to 6 months before you see the full effects of a biologic, but you usually notice some changes before that.
 If it's been 3 months and your pain, swelling, and stiffness haven't budged -- or things have gotten worse -- it might be time to move on to new medicine.

 Keep in mind that biologics often don't help as much with tiredness, so that's probably not the best way to tell if it's working.

 You may also find there's a gray area where you're not sure yet how well your medicine is helping.
 If it's been a few months and you've had some improvement, even if it's not as much as you'd like, you may need to give it more time.

 You still have flares, or they get more intense.